-General considerations when setting up your business’ music system
+General considerations when setting up your business’ sound system

-Multiple ceiling-mounted speakers can be set to a slightly lower volume level (than a pair of much louder ones) and still focus the music in the desired areas effectively.
-Focused sound means less disturbance to adjacent areas—a serious consideration when your business is located in an open mall with other stores around it.
+Multiple ceiling-mounted speakers can be set to a slightly lower volume level than a pair of much louder speakers and still output focused audio toward the desired areas in your venue.
+Focused sound means less disturbance to adjacent areas, which is a consideration for businesses located in an open mall with other stores around it.

-A noisy bar next to a a quieter dining area may require different music programming and sound systems to accommodate the ability to stream a variety of music or different volume levels.
+Zones are especially important when selecting the best sound systems for bars, restaurants, and other businesses streaming music in various areas.
+If you run a noisy bar next to a quieter dining area, for example, you need to consider different music programming and sound systems to stream a variety of music at different volume levels.

 Louder music playback requires larger speakers that can produce low end frequencies and subharmonic bass.
-Modern music is often more bass heavy and trying to play louder levels on smaller speakers won’t genuinely reproduce the true sounds of the song selected.
+Certain music genres often feature more bass and trying to play louder levels on smaller speakers won’t reproduce the true sounds of the song.
 Music tilted towards more bass (and less treble) is easier to talk over.

-Spaces separated from the bar and restaurant such as restrooms or and outdoor patios may require another set of speakers set at the appropriate volume level.
+Spaces separated from the bar and restaurant such as restrooms or outdoor patios may require a separate set of speakers set at the appropriate volume level.

 Spaces that connect or are within earshot of one another would demand consideration of the music played in each space.
 The simple solution is to play the same music exactly in sync in both spaces.
-Volume depends on each space; i.e. the bar may have to be louder and use more speakers than the dining room.
+Volume is also an important aspect and depends on the targeted spaces.
+For example, the bar may have to be louder and use more speakers than the dining room.

 Acoustic room treatments

-Acoustic treatment products applied to the walls and ceilings can be expensive.
-You should employ an expert to do this, as it makes a tremendous difference to the actual feeling in the room as well as the acoustics.
-Music sounds much better in rooms with some acoustic treatment—there is less echo and reflections coming from hard surfaces— uncarpeted floors and stone, marble or plaster walls, windows and hard surfaces.
+Acoustic treatment products applied walls and ceilings can be expensive and require expert installation.
+However, getting this element right makes a tremendous difference to both the feeling in the room and the acoustics.
+Music sounds much better in rooms with acoustic treatment.
+There is less echo and reflections coming from hard surfaces like uncarpeted floors and stone, marble or plaster walls, or windows.

-In addition, proper acoustic treatment enables natural conversational tone and volume even when music is also playing.
+The right acoustic treatment also enables natural conversational tone and volume even while music is playing.

-Acoustic room treatments can be installed within new walls during remodelling and also can be part of any sound isolation (sound proofing) construction you have planned.
+The best times to install acoustic room treatments within new walls are during remodeling and as part of any sound isolation (sound proofing) construction.

 Installation processes and costs

-Loudspeakers are one of the biggest equipment costs, especially if you need many to cover a large space with several speakers.
-Speakers are usually set up on mounting brackets attached to the walls or installed in ceilings.
-Generally you would want them out of reach of customers.
-Mounting brackets typically come in white and black, but custom colors are available if you plan to install multiple speakers.
+The best speakers for retail stores and other businesses (loudspeakers) are one of the biggest equipment costs, especially if you need to cover a large space with multiple speakers.
+Speakers are usually attached to mounting brackets on walls, installed in ceilings, or placed somewhere out of reach of customers.
+White and black are the primary mounting bracket colors but many manufacturers offer custom colors if you plan to install multiple speakers.

 There are both powered and passive (unpowered) loudspeakers.
-Unlike the passive PA/paging system speakers of olden times, modern powered speakers have power amplifiers built inside of them and require wiring for both AC power (from a wall socket) in addition to the actual audio signal.
+Unlike the passive PA/paging system speakers from back in the days, modern powered speakers have power amplifiers built inside of them which require wiring for AC power (from a wall socket) in addition to the actual audio signal.

 The source is the unit that receives the music stream from the Internet and plays it out to the speakers.
-Many commercial streaming services provide dedicated units that have analog stereo audio outputs that connect to your powered speakers and a Cat-5 network connector that plugs into your router.
-Usually a simple app on your phone handles your account and details.
+Many commercial streaming services provide dedicated units with analog stereo audio outputs that connect to your powered speakers and a Cat-5 network connector that plugs into your router.
+Usually, a simple app on your smartphone handles your account and details.